Hotel Style Masala Dosa Recipe – Perfect Crispy & Golden Dosa

 Brush a little oil on the edges.

-When the dosa is golden and crisp, place the potato masala in the center and
+When the dosa is golden and crisp, place the potato masala in the center and fold it over.

 And voila—hot masala dosa is ready!